Deeply-virtual Compton scattering at the next-to-next-to-leading order: Introduction

 \section{Introduction}

 The physics program of the planned Electron-Ion Collider (EIC) \cite{AbdulKhalek:2021gbh,AbdulKhalek:2022erw} states three-dimensional ``tomographic'' imaging of the proton as a major science goal.
 Studies of the deeply-virtual Compton scattering (DVCS) are an important part in this endeavour.
-This reaction gives access to the generalized parton distributions (GPDs)~\cite{Muller:1994ses,Ji:1996nm,Radyushkin:1997ki} that encode the information on the transverse position of quarks and gluons in the proton in dependence in their longitudinal momentum.
+This reaction gives access to the generalized parton distributions (GPDs)~\cite{Muller:1994ses,Ji:1996nm,Radyushkin:1997ki} that encode the information on the transverse position of quarks and gluons in the proton with dependence on their longitudinal momentum.
 It will be measured with unprecedented precision and in a very broad kinematic range.
 The insights from these measurements can be fundamental and manifold.
 For instance, we want to find out whether quarks and gluons have similar distributions in transverse space.
-Any difference they might show would mean that gravity couples to hadrons differently compared to electromagnetism.
-We will be able to study many related quantities --- the pressure distribution on the proton, the helicity and angular momentum carried by quarks and gluons with different momentum fractions --- and address many other questions that are currently only tractable within models or on the lattice.
+Form factors of the energy-momentum tensor can be accessed.
+We will be able to study many related quantities --- the pressure distribution inside the proton, the helicity and angular momentum carried by quarks and gluons with different momentum fractions --- and address many other questions that are currently only tractable within models or on the lattice.